 Conjugation of English Modal Verbs

-Modal verbs are not like other English verbs, there are a few point to consider when using modal verbs in a sentence:
+There are a few point to consider when using modal verbs in a sentence:

 Max need not worry about his future.
 Max must not touch any dangerous equipment.
 Can Max change a tyre?